GloriaFriesen/ipso-facto/README.md

     - [X] Role
 - [ ] Display list of information using a RecyclerView
     - [ ] Display list of legislators in state from API response --IN PROGRESS--
-       - [ ] Currently, able to display list of senators from Oregon
+       - [X] Currently, able to display list of senators from user's inputted state
-       - [ ] Need to implement logic to take full state name from user input and convert to state abbreviation to plug into API
+       - [X] Need to implement logic to take full state name from user input and convert to state abbreviation to plug into API
        - [ ] Need to add functionality for user to choose search between senators and representatives
        - [ ] If searching by representative, need district for API search
     - [X] Include name, party, and role